GLOBAL MARKETS-Stocks, dollar hold gains with all eyes on Fed meeting

 Geopolitical tensions in the Middle East added another layer of uncertainty after the United States blamed Iran for attacks on two oil tankers in the Gulf of Oman last week.

-U.S. Secretary of State Pompeo said Washington will take all actions necessary to guarantee safe navigation in the Middle East, though oil prices slipped again as worries about the broader slowdown in the global economy returned.
+Pompeo had also said Washington will take all actions necessary to guarantee safe navigation in the Middle East, though oil prices slipped again as worries about the broader slowdown in the global economy dominated.

 Also sapping prices was the dim outlook for oil demand growth in 2019 projected by the International Energy Agency (IEA) on Friday, citing worsening prospects for global trade.

-(Reporting by Marc Jones; Additional reporting by Tomo Uetake in Tokyo; Editing by Hugh Lawson)
+(Reporting by Marc Jones; Additional reporting by Tomo Uetake in Tokyo; Editing by Hugh Lawson and Ed Osmond)